wp-plugins/fcchat/readme.txt

 Fixed scrolling divs in mobile.
 Fixed the mobile banner resizing issue in ios7.
 Added icons to the mobile banner.

+= 3.7.1 =

+Added more touch and gesture events for a more fluid mobile experience.

 == Upgrade Notice ==